nnkrishnan/nnkrishnan/README.md

 - 🛠 A Mechanical Enginner.
 - 👨‍💻 Worked in IT as a webdeveloper mainly frontend in angular and some .net C#.
 - 🌱 I’m currently learning a bit of python, c# and matlab.
-- 🔌 you can connect with me on LinkedIn. just click here 👉 https://www.linkedin.com/in/unnikrishnan20/
+- 🔌 you can connect with me on LinkedIn, just click here 👉 https://www.linkedin.com/in/unnikrishnan20/.